Multi-Type Preference Learning: Empowering Preference-Based Reinforcement Learning with Equal Preferences: EXPERIMENTS

-To evaluate the effectiveness of Mulit-Type Preference Learning (MTPL), we tasked the agent with solving ten locomotion and robotic manipulation tasks from DeepMind Control Suite (DMC) \cite{17-DMC}.
+To evaluate the effectiveness of Mulit-Type Preference Learning (MTPL), we task the agent with solving ten locomotion and robotic manipulation tasks from DeepMind Control Suite (DMC) \cite{17-DMC}.
 For simplicity, we use Task ID for representation, with the corresponding task names shown in Fig. \ref{fig_equal_preference_proportion}.
-Among these ten tasks, the SimTeacher exhibited a relatively high proportion of equal preferences in eight tasks and a lower proportion in the remaining two (Task ID 8 and 9).
+Among these ten tasks, the SimTeacher exhibited a relatively high proportion of equal preferences in eight tasks and a lower proportion in the remaining two (Task ID 9 and 10).
 The agent is not accessible to the ground-truth reward function, and all PBRL methods rely on simulated human preference labels.
 To better simulate human-like equal preferences, we employed the Equal SimTeacher proposed by B-Pre \cite{18-B-pre}, which provides preferences between two trajectory segments based on the underlying reward function.
 If the difference in the true reward values between two action sequences is less than the threshold \(\delta_{\text{equal}}\), the Equal SimTeacher assigns an equal preference to these trajectories.
-The threshold \(\delta_{\text{equal}}\) is calculated as $ \delta_{\text{equal}} = \alpha \frac{\text{Avgret} \times \text{Len(seg)}}{\text{Len(env)}}$ , where \(\alpha\) is a hyperparameter called $teacher\_eps\_equal$ , \(\text{Avgret}\) represents the average true return during training, \(\text{Len(seg)}\) denotes the length of the trajectory segment \(\sigma\), and \(\text{Len(env)}\) is the maximum episode length.
+The threshold \(\delta_{\text{equal}}\) is calculated as $\delta_{\text{equal}} = \alpha \frac{\text{Avgret} \times \text{Len(seg)}}{\text{Len(env)}},$ where \(\alpha\) is a hyperparameter called $teacher\_eps\_equal$ , \(\text{Avgret}\) represents the average true return during training, \(\text{Len(seg)}\) denotes the length of the trajectory segment \(\sigma\), and \(\text{Len(env)}\) is the maximum episode length.
 In our main experiments, the hyperparameter \(\alpha\) is set to \(0.1\), consistent with the settings used in B-Pre \cite{18-B-pre}.
 Figure \ref{fig_equal_preference_proportion} shows the proportion of equal preferences provided by the SimTeacher across these tasks.
+To validate the generalizability of MTPL, we apply it to four state-of-the-art baselines: PEBBLE \cite{1-PEBBLE}, RUNE \cite{2-RUNE}, MRN \cite{4-MRnet}, and SeqRank \cite{11-Seqrank}, all of which learn from preferences using cross-entropy loss.
+Since these methods utilize the Soft Actor-Critic (SAC) \cite{13-SAC} algorithm for policy learning, we also compare against SAC with the ground truth reward as an upper bound for our method.
+Our goal is to closely match SAC's performance using as few preference queries as possible, rather than to outperform it. \\ \textbf{Implementation details of MTPL.} For all experiments, we use the same hyperparameters as in the PEBBLE \cite{1-PEBBLE}.
+We adopt a uniform-based sampling strategy, selecting queries uniformly from the replay buffer, following the setting in \cite{11-Seqrank}.
+We set \(\alpha^{\text{Explicit}} = 1.0\).
+Detailed settings for $\alpha^{\text{Equal}}$ and the number of feedback are shown in Table \ref{hyperparameters}.
+We train the agents using five different seeds and report the average performance with standard deviation (see Table \ref{table_r1}).